jmltn/old-jamesmilton.me/categories/portfolio/_posts/2017-05-11-hitchhike-latvia.md

 filter: fVideo
 ---

-April 2017, I went hitchhiking with my two friends, Chris and Caitlin.
+April 2017, I went hitchhiking across Eurpose with my two friends, Chris and Caitlin.

-We hitchhiked 23 different rides, covering 1860 miles, across Europe to Riga, Latvia and raised £805 for charity on the way.
+We hitchhiked in 23 different rides, covering 1860 miles, from Sheffield, United Kingdom to Riga, Latvia.
+We raised £805 for charity along the way.

 Below is a playlist of footage from the 9 days we were travelling, starting with the summary video.